 My ego keeps my ass in a sling.

-The unhealthy ego can be assumed as a conditioned or false part of self therefore it is not who you are but what you have come to believe you are.
+The unhealthy ego can be assumed as a conditioned or false part of self; therefore, it is not who you are but what you have come to believe you are.
 (Not always very helpful.)
-And yet another not helpful, not true, ego tip: your ego is never wrong, and it is always somebody else’s fault.
+And yet another not beneficial, not accurate, ego tip: your ego is never wrong, and it is still somebody else’s fault.

-Still ego is meant to be our window to the world around us–a neutral and extremely useful source of information about what’s happening.
+Still, the ego is meant to be our window to the world around us–a neutral and handy source of information about what’s happening.